-All other women, the king boasted, paled in comparison to his wife, Queen Vashti.
-And to prove his point he sent seven trusted servants to bring the queen to him immediately...
+All other women, he boasted, paled in comparison to his wife, Queen Vashti.
+And to prove his point he sent seven trusted eunuchs to bring the queen to him immediately...

 What followed sent shockwaves throughout the kingdom.

 It was enough to sober the king: